-Diabetes and Stress – How Are They Linked?
+Diabetes and Stress – How Are They connected?

 Stress is defined as a reaction to pressure, both physical and emotional, that is perceived as a form of threat, both real or imagined.
-This response to threat is also recognized as the “fight or flight” response that is intrinsic in humans.
+This response to a threat is also recognized as the “fight or flight” response that is intrinsic and natural in humans.

-Knowing how to deal with stress, or stress management, is considered as the best possible way for yo to be able to beat it and lessen how it impacts your health.
-Know how to control your emotions and reactions and also know how to relax so that you can prevent the occurrence of complications caused by stress especially when diagnosed with Type 2 Diabetes.
+Knowing how to deal with stress, or stress management, is one of the best ways to lessen its impacts on your health.
+It is important to learn to control your emotions and reactions in your every day life.
+Some relaxation techniques could also be very useful in preventing complications of stress, especially when diagnosed with Type 2 Diabetes.

 Regular exercise is one of the best ways to relax and destress.
 Vigorous exercising helps you release endorphines – happyness hormones – that will make you feel good both in the moment and after exercising.
 Jogging, swimming, weight-lifting, dancing and any other exercises will not only improve your mood, but also have a range of positive physical benefits for your body.
 Exercise can help oxygenate your blood, clear your arteries, improve circulation and blood flow.
 It will help you lose weight, and make you leaner and stronger.
 Good muscle weight is one of the health benefits of exercise particularly important for diabetics, as high muscle weight can help store carbohydrates more efficiently and helps control blood glucose levels.